maliffi/langgraph_chatbot/README.md

-# LangChain Text Classification

-This project demonstrates how to use LangChain to create a text classification system and has been developed starting from the LangChain Text Classification tutorial available [here](https://python.langchain.com/docs/tutorials/classification/).
-It leverages LangChain's structured output capabilities with Ollama models to classify text based on sentiment, aggressiveness level, and language identification.
+# LangGraph Chatbot

+This project demonstrates how to build a stateful chatbot using LangGraph and LangChain.
+It showcases the differences between stateless and stateful chat interactions, highlighting the importance of maintaining conversation context.

 ## Project Overview

-This application uses LangChain and local LLMs through Ollama to perform multi-aspect text classification:
+This application uses LangGraph and LangChain with local LLMs through Ollama to create:

-1. **Sentiment Analysis**: Determines if text is positive, negative, or neutral
-2. **Aggressiveness Scoring**: Rates content on a scale from 1-10 for aggressiveness
-3. **Language Detection**: Identifies the language of the text

-The classification is implemented using LangChain's structured output capability with Pydantic models to ensure consistent and typed responses from language models.
+1. **Stateless Chat**: Demonstrates the limitations of a chat without persistence
+2. **Stateful Chat**: Shows how LangGraph manages conversation state to maintain context
+3. **Multi-user Support**: Implements thread_id based conversations for multi-user applications

+The chatbot leverages LangGraph's built-in persistence layer with MemorySaver to simplify the development of multi-turn conversations.

 ## Project Structure

 ```
-langchain_classification/
+langgraph_chatbot/
 ├── logs/               # Log files directory
 ├── src/                # Source code
 │   ├── __init__.py
 │   ├── main.py         # Application entry point
 │   ├── config.py       # Configuration settings
-│   ├── models/         # Pydantic model definitions
-│   │   └── classification.py  # Classification schema
 │   └── utils/          # Utility modules
 │       └── logger.py   # Logging configuration
 ├── .env                # Environment variables